AnthonyResuello/FYP_Game_Project/Assets/README.txt

-How to start the game:
+How to start the game in Unity:

 1. Once you opened the project in Unity